Board of Trustees Policy

 - the person against whom the complaint is brought denies the incident(s) or behavior(s)

-The complaint should be forwarded directly to the Director of Equity and Diversity Initiatives in Human Resources, who will then begin a formal investigation into the matter.
+The complaint should be forwarded directly to the Interim Title IX Coordinator, who will then begin a formal investigation into the matter.

-At any time, any supervisor who feels uncomfortable or unable to handle a sexual harassment complaint should feel free to refer the complaint directly to the Director of Equity and Diversity Initiatives in Human Resources.
-If the complainant does not wish the matter to go forward, the supervisor or department head should nevertheless inform the Director of Equity and Diversity Initiatives in Human Resources of the existence of that complaint.
+At any time, any supervisor who feels uncomfortable or unable to handle a sexual harassment complaint should feel free to refer the complaint directly to the Interim Title IX Coordinator.
+If the complainant does not wish the matter to go forward, the supervisor or department head should nevertheless inform the Interim Title IX Coordinator of the existence of that complaint.

-Under no circumstances should any supervisor decide, without prior consultation with the Director of Equity and Diversity Initiatives in Human Resources that a complaint, particularly a request for a formal complaint procedure, is without merit.
+Under no circumstances should any supervisor decide, without prior consultation with the Interim Title IX Coordinator that a complaint, particularly a request for a formal complaint procedure, is without merit.

-Any time any supervisor is privy to rumors of sexually inappropriate or harassing behavior, he or she should bring the matter to the attention of the Director of Equity and Diversity Initiatives in Human Resources for further investigation.
+Any time any supervisor is privy to rumors of sexually inappropriate or harassing behavior, he or she should bring the matter to the attention of the Interim Title IX Coordinator for further investigation.

-Any member of the College community who is witness to, or personally aware of, any sexually harassing conduct or behavior on the part of any other member of this community should also feel free to bring the matter or incident in question directly to the attention of the Director of Equity and Diversity Initiatives in Human Resources for further investigation.
+Any member of the College community who is witness to, or personally aware of, any sexually harassing conduct or behavior on the part of any other member of this community should also feel free to bring the matter or incident in question directly to the attention of the Interim Title IX Coordinator for further investigation.

 Any member of the College community who brings a good faith complaint of sexual harassment will not be subject to reprisal and will be protected from retaliatory conduct on the part of any other knowledgeable party.